 meat meet their makers.
 Exercise means stronger muscles, which translates into tougher meat.
 It is healthier, but harder on the chompers.
 Which is why most specialty beef restaurants serve imported beef.

-We Dominicans, generally speaking, also don't like our meat half cooked, or seeing any trace of blood (strange for people who love a mondongo).
+We Dominicans, generally speaking, also don't like our meat rare, or seeing any trace of blood (strange for people who love a mondongo).
 If you ask most home cooks how they cook meat it usually starts with "scrub vigorously with lime or bitter orange and rinse until there is no trace of blood".
 That means that most people are squeamish about eating rare meat, and many prefer their beef well made, or even cooked beyond repair.

 Things are changing, mostly from the top down.
 If you think that cooking your beef briefly is not something you'd like, give Bistec Encebollado a try, the reward is juicier meat, and less strain on your chewers.